orhun/personal-blog/content/automated-rust-releases.md

 **Q**: So, what's wrong with that?

 **A**: Well, workflows that are triggered by `on: push: tags` _won't run_ if the tag is created by GitHub Actions.
-So we are using a personal access token which is a way of saying "dear GitHub Actions, I am running `release-plz` and it is ME who is creating a tag so please run the further workflows".
+So we are using a personal access token which is a way of saying "Dear GitHub Actions, I am running `release-plz` and it is ME who is creating a tag so please run the further workflows".
 You can read more about it [here](https://release-plz.ieni.dev/docs/github/trigger).

 Now we are simply ready to work on our project as usual and `release-plz` will create a release PR for our changes and we can merge it to create a new release when we are ready!

 **Q**: What if I want to run/test `release-plz` locally though?

 **A**: You can if you want!
-The release PR is just the output of `release-plz update` command so you can run it locally and see what is changed in terms of changelog etc. Also, if you want to create a PR from the command-line you can simply run `release-plz release-pr`!
+The release PR is just the output of `release-plz update` command so you can run it locally and see what has changed in terms of changelog etc. Also, if you want to create a PR from the command-line you can simply run `release-plz release-pr`!

 ---

 ### **cargo-dist**

-> [cargo-dist](https://opensource.axo.dev/cargo-dist/) makes distributing binaries easier by breaking it down to multiple steps such as plan, build, publish and announce.
+> [cargo-dist](https://opensource.axo.dev/cargo-dist/) makes distributing binaries easier by breaking the process down into multiple steps such as plan, build, publish and announce.

-It is simply a tool for creating this beautiful release page with along with binary artifacts and installers:
+It is simply a tool for creating this beautiful release page along with binary artifacts and installers:

 <center>